abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 * [Manoj Kumar](https://community.abp.io/members/manojkumar.t@shloklabs.com) submitted a new article about how to use "ABP authentication in a Flutter application".
 It was a frequently asked topic, which you can read [here](https://community.abp.io/posts/flutter-web-authentication-from-abp-mp6l2ehx).
 * [Engincan Veske](https://twitter.com/EngincanVeske) created a new Community Article to show "Concurrency Check/Control in ABP".
 You can read it [here](https://community.abp.io/posts/handle-concurrency-with-ef-core-in-an-abp-framework-project-with-asp.net-core-mvc-jlkc3w8f).

-### ABP Community Talks 2022.4 - "How can you contribute to the open source ABP Framework?"
+### ABP Community Talks 2022.4: How can you contribute to the open source ABP Framework?
 (May 10, 2022 - 17:00 UTC)

 ![](./community-talks-2022.4.png)